 Through guided visits, students in grades K–12 learn to look carefully at works of art and articulate their ideas about them.
 Guided visits support curricular areas including history, literature, science, and math and address state and national standards, building skills related to observation, analysis, critical thinking, problem solving, and creative interpretation.

 Guided tours must be scheduled at least four weeks in advance.
+To schedule a visit, please contact the Tours department at 401 454 6534.

 Museum docents lead theme-based one-hour visits, during which students explore a selection of objects through discussion, writing, drawing, or small-group work in the galleries.